alexzhang13/qfl-offline-printing/README.md

 ```
 python main.py
 ```
 a GUI will pop up.
 For each group of registrants, type in their registration ID and click generate, and it will generate all of the necessary labels in the labels/ folder.
 Then, use the Dymo Connect software to print all of the labels.
-It will generate 3 types of labels, the individual labels as QID.label, the key labels as keyLabels_*.label (up to 4 people per key), and the t-shirt labels as tshirtLabels_*.label.
+It will generate 3 types of labels, the individual labels as `'QID'.label`, the key labels as `keyLabels_*.label` (up to 4 people per key), and the t-shirt labels as `tshirtLabels_*.label`.

 An example of the generator is shown below: